-To operate correctly, your radio requires two electrical connections:
+To operate correctly, your radio requires 2 electrical connections to:

-- providing it with power from the boat's electrical system - · connecting a VHF-FM marine antenna to the antenna connector
+- provide it with power from the boat's electrical system, and - connect a VHF-FM marine antenna to the antenna connector.

-Power Supply Requirements VHF Antenna Requirements Nominal 13.8 VDC power supply with a Male PL-259 connector negative ground (10.5 VDC to 16.0 VDC).
-50 Ω impedance Power leads should be kept as short as possible.
-A direct connection to the power supply is ideal.
-Minimum 5 feet, 3 dB rated antenna for sailboats or 8 feet, 6 dB rated antenna for powerboats Minimum of #14 AWG copper wire for extensions up to 20 feet, 12 AWG wire for extensions from 20 to 35 feet, or 10 AWG wire for extensions from 35 to 60 feet.
+Power Supply Requirements VHF Antenna Requirements - Nominal 13.8 VDC power supply with a negative ground (10.4 VDC to 15.8 VDC). - Male PL-259 connector - 50 Ω impedance Power leads should be kept as short as possible.
+A direct connection to the power supply is ideal. - Minimum 4 foot, 3 dB rated antenna for sailboats or 8 foot, 6dB rated antenna for powerboats Minimum of #14 AWG copper wire for extensions up to 20 feet, 12 AWG wire for extensions from 20 to 35 feet, or 10 AWG wire for extensions from 35 to 60 feet.
 Minimum RG-58 lead-in wire for antenna leads up to 20 feet, RG-8X for antenna leads from 20 to 35 feet, or RG-8U for antenna leads from 35 to 60 feet.